Kazhdan quotients of Golod-Shafarevich groups: Pro- presentations and Golod-Shafarevich theorem

 Thus, if

 then $Hilb_{D,\Fp[[G]]}(t_0)$ diverges, so the algebra $\Fp[[G]]$ (and hence the group $G$) is infinite.

-\begin{Definition}\rm (a) A presentation $(X,R)$ is said to satisfy the {\it generalized Golod-Shafarevich (GGS) condition } if there exists a degree function $D$ on $(F(X),X)$ and $t_0\in (0,1)$ such that $1-H_{D,X}(t_0)+H_{D,R}(t_0)<0$.
+\begin{Definition}\rm (a) A presentation $(X,R)$ is said to satisfy the \textit{generalized Golod-Shafarevich (GGS) condition} if there exists a degree function $D$ on $(F(X),X)$ and $t_0\in (0,1)$ such that $1-H_{D,X}(t_0)+H_{D,R}(t_0)<0$.

-(b) A pro-$p$ (resp. an abstract) group is called a {\it generalized Golod-Shafarevich group} if it has a pro-$p$ (resp. abstract) presentation satisfying the GGS condition.
+(b) A pro-$p$ (resp. an abstract) group is called a \textit{generalized Golod-Shafarevich group} if it has a pro-$p$ (resp. abstract) presentation satisfying the GGS condition.

-(c) A pro-$p$ (resp. an abstract) group is called a {\it Golod-Shafarevich group} if it has a pro-$p$ (resp. abstract) presentation satisfying the GGS condition with respect to the standard degree function. \end{Definition}

-The following result summarizes the above discussion. \begin{Corollary} Let $(X,R)$ be a presentation satisfying the GGS condition for some degree function $D$ on $(F(X),X)$ and $t_0\in (0,1)$.
+(c) A pro-$p$ (resp. an abstract) group is called a \textit{Golod-Shafarevich group} if it has a pro-$p$ (resp. abstract) presentation satisfying the GGS condition with respect to the standard degree function. \end{Definition} -.3cm The following result summarizes the above discussion. \begin{Corollary} Let $(X,R)$ be a presentation satisfying the GGS condition for some degree function $D$ on $(F(X),X)$ and $t_0\in (0,1)$.
 Let $G=\Gp(X,R)$ be the pro-$p$ group defined by this presentation.
-Then $G$ is infinite, and moreover, the series $Hilb_{D,\Fp[[G]]}(t_0)$ diverges. \end{Corollary}
+Then $G$ is infinite, and moreover, the series $Hilb_{D,\Fp[[G]]}(t_0)$ diverges. \end{Corollary} -.34cm

 The next result shows that the Hilbert series $Hilb_{D,\Fp[[G]]}(t)$ can be expressed directly in terms of the $D$-filtration of $G$.

 \begin{Proposition} Let $G$ be a pro-$p$ group with a finite generating set $X$, and let $D$ be some degree function on $(F(X),X)$.
 Let $\{G_n\}$ and $\{A_n\}$ be the $D$-filtrations on $G$ and $A=\Fp[[G]]$, respectively.
 Let $a_n(G)=\dim_{\Fp}(A_n/A_{n+1})$ and $c_n(G)=\dim_{\Fp}(G_n/G_{n+1})$ for $n\in\dbN$.
 Then